 Cardizem CD Dosage

 Patients controlled on diltiazem alone or in combination with other medications may be switched to CARDIZEM CD capsules at the nearest equivalent total daily dose.
 Higher doses of CARDIZEM CD may be needed in some patients.
-Patients should be closely monitored.
-Subsequent titration to higher or lower doses may be necessary and should be initiated as clinically warranted.
+Monitor patients closely.
+Subsequent titration to higher or lower doses may be necessary.
 There is limited general clinical experience with doses above 360 mg, but doses to 540 mg have been studied in clinical trials.
 The incidence of side effects increases as the dose increases with first-degree AV block, dizziness, and sinus bradycardia bearing the strongest relationship to dose.

-Hypertension.
-Dosage needs to be adjusted by titration to individual patient needs.
+Hypertension: Adjust dosage to individual patient needs.
 When used as monotherapy, reasonable starting doses are 180 to 240 mg once daily, although some patients may respond to lower doses.
-Maximum antihypertensive effect is usually observed by 14 days of chronic therapy; therefore, dosage adjustments should be scheduled accordingly.
+Maximum antihypertensive effect is usually observed by 14 days of chronic therapy; therefore, schedule dosage adjustments accordingly.
 The usual dosage range studied in clinical trials was 240 to 360 mg once daily.
 Individual patients may respond to higher doses of up to 480 mg once daily.

-- Prophylactic Nitrate Therapy.
-CARDIZEM CD may be safely coadministered with short- and long-acting nitrates.
+Prophylactic Nitrate Therapy: Diltiazem hydrochloride may be safely coadministered with short- and long-acting nitrates.

-- Antihypertensives.
-CARDIZEM CD has an additive antihypertensive effect when used with other antihypertensive agents.
-Therefore, the dosage of CARDIZEM CD or the concomitant antihypertensives may need to be adjusted when adding one to the other.
+Antihypertensives: Diltiazem hydrochloride has an additive antihypertensive effect when used with other antihypertensive agents.
+Therefore, the dosage of diltiazem hydrochloride or the concomitant antihypertensives may need to be adjusted when adding one to the other.